lespicker/tachyons-one-page-scroll/content/news/2013-08-27-Canada-Sunrise.md

 The image was taken with a Hasselblad H4D-50, 28mm lens, polarizing filter: ISO 100, 1.0 sec at f22, tripod mounted.

 I'm heading out now to case out a shot I want to take for sunset.
 Stay tuned.

-If you'd like to follow my travels at any point during the next two weeks, [here is a link](https://share.delorme.com/2f58e8e2aee4429697d785cf1d11b9c3) to a mapping program that will track my position every so often by satellite.